michaelfarrell76/Distributed-SGD/lua-lua/README.md

 - Click 'Create' an you should see your new instance listed in the table

 ###### Allow tcp connections
+- Wait for the VM instance to startup (indicated by a green check next to the instance)
 - Under the 'network' column, click 'default'
 - Go to 'Firewall rules' and Add a new rule
 - Set name to be 'all'